1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 Renaissance's Medallion fund, now only available to company employees, has recorded 39% CAGR total returns...after fees, since 1988.
 That's a 27,000 fold increase in wealth and over $100 billion in profits.
 It's literally the greatest investing track record in history made possible by

-- the most advanced quant algos ever devised (literally by rocket scientists and statisticians from Standford, MIT, and other leading universities)
+- the most advanced quant algos ever devised (literally by rocket scientists and statisticians from Stanford, MIT, and other leading universities)

 - running on the most powerful supercomputers available